Janus-faced molecule

 A Janus molecule (or Janus-faced molecule) is a molecule which can represent both beneficial and toxic effects.
 The term Janus-faced molecule is derived from the ancient Roman god, Janus.
 Janus is depicted as having two faces; one facing the past and one facing the future.
 This is synonymous to a Janus molecule having two distinct purposes: a beneficial and a toxic purpose depending on its quantity.

 Examples

 Examples of a Janus-faced molecule are nitric oxide and cholesterol.
 In the case of cholesterol, the property that makes cholesterol useful in cell membranes, namely its absolute insolubility in water, also makes it lethal.
 When cholesterol accumulates in the wrong place, for example within the walls of an artery, it cannot be readily mobilized, and its presence eventually leads to the development of an atherosclerotic plaque.

 One such example of a Janus-faced molecule is S100A8/A9 protein complex; this complex is associated with autoimmune and abnormal growth of cells disorders.
-S100 is integral in the fight against cancer, S100 induces phagocytes that phagocytize malignant tumor cells which results in apoptosis.
+While S100 is integral in the fight against cancer, S100 can also induce phagocytes that phagocytize malignant tumor cells, resulting in apoptosis.